Skip to main content

 Federal Work-Study is a federally funded program that is awarded to students based on demonstrating financial need by filing the FAFSA.
 Students awarded Federal Work-Study must apply and be hired for Federal Work-Study positions through Handshake.
 If a student does not have Federal Work-Study on their financial aid award, they can still apply for jobs on campus.
 Many jobs do not require Federal Work-Study.
 All student employees receive biweekly paychecks.
 Federal Work-Study awards do not pay toward a student's bill.

-Students considering on-campus jobs should search and apply for jobs under on-campus student employment in Handshake.
-Students can visit gvsu.edu/studentjobs to create a new login or use an existing login to access Handshake.
-Handshake is the job-sharing platform that GVSU uses to help students find jobs and connect with their future employers.
-For more information, contact Student Employment at (616) 331-3238, [email protected], or visit us at 104a Arend D. and Nancy Lubbers Student Services Center.
+Students considering on-campus jobs should search and apply for jobs under on-campus student employment in Workday.
+To learn more, visit gvsu.edu/studentjobs or contact Student Employment at (616) 331-3238 or by email at [email protected].
+Visit us at 104a Arend D. and Nancy Lubbers Student Services Center.

 MoneySmart Lakers